 Campus administrative staff are trained on compliance standards.

 The Universal Design Center reviews enterprise level information technology products purchased, promoted, or supported by campus.
 Such reviews may include extensive testing and/or collaboration with vendors as appropriate.

-Cyxtera's Compliance Sheriff is used to conduct regular tests and to report problems regarding the accessibility and usability of web applications within the CSUN web environment.
+Both AMP by LevelAccess and Compliance Sheriff are used to conduct regular tests and to report problems regarding the accessibility and usability of web applications within the CSUN web environment.
 Additional manual testing is conducted as needed based on the findings.

 To request accommodations, students should contact Disability Resources and Educational Services (DRES).
 Faculty and staff contact Equity and Diversity.